Review and road test of the Mitsubishi Shogun Sport

-Prices start at around £37,000 for the entry-level Shogun Sport 3 variant.
-That pitches this SUV against strong (though less capable) SUV 'D'-segment 7-seat competitors like Hyundai's Santa Fe, Kia's Sorrento, Skoda's Kodiaq and the Land Rover Discovery Sport.
+Prices are now much more affordable, starting at around £30,000 for the entry-level Shogun Sport 3 variant.
+That pitches this SUV significantly below strong (though less capable) SUV 'D'-segment 7-seat competitors like Hyundai's Santa Fe, Kia's Sorrento and the Land Rover Discovery Sport - and closer to more natural rivals (in terms of price anyway) like Skoda's Kodiaq and SEAT's Tarraco.
 To face down models like these, this model needed strong equipment levels - and gets them.
 All variants feature leather upholstery, electrically-adjustable front seats, power folding mirrors, full-LED headlamps and tail lamps, dual-zone climate control, a reversing camera with rear parking sensors, keyless entry, privacy glass and automatic headlamps and wipers.

 Cost of Ownership